plnsgr/plnsgr.github.io/_posts/2025-1-28-SnakeKeylogger.md

 ## Static Analysis

-While using OLEVBA, the Macro was present in this docm and the code was shown.
+While using OLEVBA, the Macro was present in this docm and the code was shown:

 ![img1](assets/1-SnakeKeylogger/image2.png)

 The code was designed to execute upon opening a document on the AutoOpen, automates downloading and executing a file.
 It retrieves an executable file `nawBVBlSWH7iu7T.scr` from a specified URL using HTTP requests and saves it to the `C:\ProgramData` directory.
 If the file is successfully downloaded, it is executed immediately.
 The script employs `WinHttp.WinHttpRequest` for downloading and `ADODB.Stream` for saving the file, which is a common technique in malware delivery via macros.

 ## Dynamic Analysis

 Open the `Wireshark` to check if any connection was found, and the C2 was shown.
 ![img2](assets/1-SnakeKeylogger/image3.png)

 Alternative was to `Fakenet` and the result also display the C2 and also the GET request
 ![img3](assets/1-SnakeKeylogger/image4.png)

 The program will save to `C:\ProgramData\nawBVBlSWH7iu7T.scr`
 ![img4](assets/1-SnakeKeylogger/image5.png)